smatechnologies/opcon-docs/docs/Files/UI/Solution-Manager/Library/Logs/List-Log-Files.md

 # List Application Logs

 The **Application Logs** tab allows you to view list of current log files.
-User must have the **ViewScheduleBuildLogs** permission to view this page.
+User must be a member of a role with a least one of the following privileges to view this tab:

+- All Function Privileges
+- View Application Logs

 ![A screen showing list of log files](../../../../../Resources/Images/SM/Library/Logs/ApplicationLogs.png "List of Log Files")